Ludvins/ludvins.github.io/_includes/cv.md

   <td>
   <!-- <div style='float: right'></div> -->
   <div>
-    PAC-Bayes-Chernoff bounds for unbounded losses
+    PAC-Bayes-Chernoff Bounds for Unbounded Losses
         [<a href="https://arxiv.org/abs/2401.01148">pre-print</a>]
     <br><p style="color:grey;font-size:1.4rem">PAC-Bayes version of the Chernoff bound which solves the open problem of optimizing the free parameter on many PAC-Bayes bounds.</p>
   </div>